Pan bagnat: Etymology

 The name of the sandwich comes from the local Provençal language, Nissart, in which pan banhat and the alternative spelling pan bagnat mean "bathed bread".
-It is often misspelled "pain bagnat", with the French pain rather than genuine local pan.
+It is sometimes spelled "pain bagnat", mixing the French pain with the Provençal bagnat.

 Preparation

 Pan bagnat is prepared using bread or homemade bread that is generally round (French: pain de ménage) optionally rubbed with garlic, tuna, anchovies, sliced tomato, olives, olive oil, salt and pepper.
 Additional ingredients to prepare the dish can include arugula, basil, artichoke, and red wine vinegar.
 The olive oil is typically used on the bread, which may be marinated or soaked in the oil and then strained off, hence the name "bathed bread".
 The garlic is sometimes used to rub the bread with.

 Similar dishes

 Pan bagnat is partly related to the muffuletta sandwich. and is a close relative of the Tunisian Tuna Sandwich (Casse-Croûte Tunisien).